Last Updated: May 13, 2026

 Natural Water Flow

 An aquarium wavemaker produces a more natural looking flow pattern that replicates nature.
-A traditional powerhead is a sharper and fixed stream of flow that can be disruptive to fish or corals.
+A traditional powerhead is a sharper and fixed stream of flow that is disruptive to fish or corals.
 It’s easier to get good water movement at the waterline with a wavemaker, which will work to eliminate surface scum that can accumulate at the top of the waterline.

 Ideal for Corals and Invertebrates In Your Saltwater Tank